 The funds we grant to you may not be used to advance any purposes which are not charitable under the laws of England and Wales.
 For further information about those purposes, please see the Charity Commission's guidance.

-You agree to respond promptly to any reasonable request from us for information about your use of funds which we have granted you.
+You agree to respond promptly to any reasonable request from us for information about your use of funds which we have granted you, and to notify us of any incident that you are required to report to your regulator involving funds we grant to you including any "serious incident" as defined by the Charity Commission for England and Wales.
 In general, we will only make such a request where you have received substantial funds from us, or we have reasonable cause for concern that funds may not have been applied for the purposes set out in clause 6.1

 Charity and company law requires you to maintain records of receipts and expenditures of the funds for a period of at least seven years after the transaction was made.